 EXHAUSTED, BORED AND ANGRY

 The night in Milford Sound was a disaster.
-The most of us, who got sick during our New Zealand trip had no chance to get better.
+Most of us, who got sick during our New Zealand trip had no chance to get better.
 The night made us even feel worse.
-Most of us with probably one or two exceptions were on a desperate shortage of sleep.
-The morning plan – that fortunately failed – was to get up early between 5 and 6 am, climb a mountain in the darkness for an hour or so and photograph the sunrise.
-Later on that day, according to our travel schedule the only one longer stop should had been at the Slope Point.
-Our motel was in Hampden at the Pacific.
-From the camping site where we stayed the night to Hampden, including the side road to Slope Point, it meant around eight hours of constant riding.
-The plans changed, but in aftermath, the day was absolutely lost and exhausting.
-How stupid it was, I realised only back home after having scrutinised it in detail and analysing all photos I made on that day.
+Most of us, with probably one or two exceptions, were on a desperate shortage of sleep.
+The morning plan – that fortunately failed was to get up early between 5 and 6 am, climb a mountain in the darkness for an hour or so and photograph the sunrise.
+Later on that day, according to our travel schedule, the only one longer stop should have been at the Slope Point, the lowest point of the Southern Island.
+To get there, we had to deviate from our main route for an hour or so.
+Our motel was further to the North, in Hampden in the Pacific.
+From the camping site, where we stayed the night to Hampden, including the side road to Slope Point, it meant around eight hours of constant riding.
+The plans changed, but in the aftermath, the day was absolutely lost and exhausting.
+How foolish it was, I realized only back home after having scrutinized it in detail and analyzing time marks on all the photos I made on that day.

 Day 11 plan of our New Zealand trip.
 We woke up on a camping site around 20-25 minutes drive from Mirror Lakes.
 Adding up the route statistics by Google, we had around eight hours of non-stop sitting in the van ahead of us.

-If we stuck to our original travel plan, we would be back from the sunrise hunting in the mountains around 9 or 10 am.
-Counting in an hour for a breakfast in Te-Anau, driving non-stop to Hampden we would arrive there at 6 pm.
-Counting in ‘technical’ breaks including lunch-break, it would be easily around 8 pm.
-With only an hour dedicated to photograph the famous tree formations at the Slope Point we would arrive in Hampden around 9 pm.
-The plan was however to yet photograph the sunset at the Koekohe Beach famous for its Moeraki Boulders (stone formations).
-With sun going down before 9 pm, not doable at all.
+If we stuck to our original travel plan, we would be back from the sunrise hunting in the mountains around 9, or 10 am.
+Counting in an hour for breakfast in Te-Anau, driving non-stop to Hampden we would arrive there at 6 pm.
+Counting in ‘technical’ breaks, including lunch-break, it would be easily around 8 pm.
+With only an hour dedicated to photographing the famous tree formations at the Slope Point, we would arrive in Hampden around 9 pm.
+The plan was, however, to yet photograph the sunset at the Koekohe Beach famous for its Moeraki Boulders (stone formations).
+With the sun going down before 9 pm, not doable at all.

-Before we arrived at Slope Point our male fellows wanted to play with a drone.
+Before we arrived at Slope Point, our male fellows wanted to play with a drone.
 The idea was to film some green hills from above.
 The original plan was to make it in Milford Sound.
-But in Milford Sound and Te-Anau area you have to first obtain a permit for drone flights.
+But in Milford Sound and Te-Anau area, you have to first obtain a permit for drone flights.
 Already close to Milford Sound, we saw two guys flying a drone for a short moment.
 But out of the blue two park guards appeared asking them for a permit.
-Getting the permit was nothing complicated, but you had to arrange it in Te-Anau city.
-Yet again, we stroke out by not prepping properly.
-So, to avoid fines in Milford Sound area we left the drone in the trunk.
-As we left the Te-Anau area during most of our ride to the Slope Point it was drizzling.
+Getting the license was nothing complicated, but you had to arrange it in Te-Anau city.
+Yet again, we stroke out by not prepping correctly.
+So, to avoid fines in the Milford Sound area, we left the drone in the trunk.
+As we left the Te-Anau area during most of our ride to the Slope Point, it was drizzling.
 Not a very good time to start a drone and to film green hills.
-But still our fellows wanted their fun.
+But still, our fellows wanted their fun.
 Big boys with a little toy.
-The remaining others patiently stayed in the van, half hour or so.
+The remaining others patiently stayed in the van, half-hour or so.
 Maybe longer.
-To be frank I lost count.
-I think the moral of our travelling fellowship was already that down that nobody even dared to discuss.
+To be frank, I lost count.
+I think the moral of our traveling fellowship was already that down that nobody even dared to discuss.

-Finally we arrived at the Slope Point – the lowest point of New Zealand Southern Island famous for some twisted tree formations.
-In reality it was only one, maybe two tree formations repeated on photos over and over again.
-We agreed to get out for thirty minutes, make photos and hit the road yet again.
-At first I decided to stay in the van.
-It was too cloudy for a reasonable photo shooting and the twisted trees turned out to be in the middle of a ring-fenced field with no access.
+Finally, we arrived at the Slope Point – the lowest point of New Zealand Southern Island famous for some twisted tree formations.
+In reality, it was only one, maybe two tree formations repeated on photos over and over again.
+We agreed to get out for thirty minutes, take pictures, and hit the road yet again.
+At first, I decided to stay in the van.
+It was too cloudy for a reasonable photo shooting, and the twisted trees turned out to be in the middle of a ring-fenced field with no access.
 But two of our most sick fellows, the same who were not able to sleep through the night in Milford Sound and joined me in the camping site kitchen said they wanted to take a walk to the coastline.
-I think, they simply needed a break from constant riding in the van and a breath of fresh air.
+I think they simply needed a break from constant riding in the van and a breath of fresh air.
 Under the circumstances, understandable.
-Unwillingly I got out of the van and went to make some photos of the famous tree formation, and later followed my fellows to the coastline.
+Unwillingly I got out of the van and went to take some photos of the famous tree formation, and later followed my fellows to the coastline.
 Yet again, photographing sheep and cows for an hour or so was the main attraction.
-A place that might seem attractive on photographs turned out to be simply boring.
+A place that might seem attractive to photographs turned out to be merely boring.
 Being at the lowest New Zealand Southern Island point was the other excuse.
-In aftermath, absolute loss of time, in particular that we needed to take a side road to get there.
+In the aftermath, complete loss of time, in particular, that we needed to take a side road to get there.
 We left the Slope Point around 2 pm.